kabads/challonerre/gcse-resources/catholic-christianity/eschatology/eschatology-lessons.md

 Two final judgements – Catholic productions [https://mcryr9rec9.wordpress.com]([https://mcryr9rec9.wordpress.com) for meaning blog.

-## 6.8 Cosmic reconciliation Part 1
+### 6.8 Cosmic reconciliation Part 1

-AQA Spec B RS unit 6.8 part one
+This lesson explores the concept of Cosmic Reconciliation - the belief that the cosmos will be in complete harmony at the End of Time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0-ahOsbY-lc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## 6.8 Cosmic reconciliation Part 2
+### 6.8 Cosmic reconciliation Part 2

-AQA Spec B RS Eschatology unit
+This lesson looks a source of authority from Catholic Tradition; Mother Julian of Norwich.

-Also you can visit www.juliancentre.org for more info
+Also you can visit www.juliancentre.org for more info.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kWqWVDJoF1o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## 6.9 Catholic teachings in the end of time
+### 6.9 Catholic teachings in the end of time

 Find out what Vatican II document Lumen Gentium has to teach about preparing for the End Times and the end of your life.